-- With MU-MIMO, 600 to 800 Mbps maximum UL throughputs can be achieved as UL cell capacity. - This is 3 to 4 times larger than SU-MIMO user UL peak rate with 2 layers in UL. - Increasing number of layers from 4 -> 8 -> 12 has major affect over maximum UL cell capacity. - The number of UE's used in the tests varies from 4 to 8.
+- With MU-MIMO, 600 to 800 Mbps maximum UL throughputs can be achieved as UL cell capacity. - This is 3 to 4 times larger than SU-MIMO user UL peak rate with 2 layers in UL. - Similar performances are observed between Standalone (SA) and Non-StandAlone (NSA) architectures. - Increasing number of layers from 4 -> 8 -> 12 has major affect over maximum UL cell capacity. - The number of UE's used in the tests varies from 4 to 8.